Chapter 7 – Post-Morrison

 For some reason I never got a reply to my brilliant proposal (too many ASIO types having to seek new employment was the problem no doubt).

 But no matter.
-By this time I had realised that as the only Russian-speaking diplomat in the Embassy, and with an ambassador mainly concerned with his retirement plans, I could basically write my own ticket.
+By this time I had realised that as the only Russian-speaking diplomat in the Embassy, and with an ambassador mainly concerned with his health and retirement plans, I could basically write my own ticket.

-I would work hard on the language, follow the media, try to meet as many of the local inhabitants as possible (both for language and education purposes), and travel as widely as I could using the Embassy’s generous travel allowance.
+I would work hard on the language, follow the media, try to meet as many of the local inhabitants as possible (both for language and information purposes), and travel as widely as I could using the Embassy’s generous travel allowance.

-I had two years to educate myself and broaden my experience, largely at the expense of the Australian Government.
+I had almost two years to educate myself and broaden my experience, largely at the expense of the Australian Government.

-3. Searching for D.
+2. Searching for D.

-I would also try to track down D., my teenage girl-friend from Oxford days.
-We had last seen each other six years earlier in Austria and she wrote me she had them gone to Germany and hinted she had a German boyfriend.
+We only heard from each other three years later when she wrote me she had since gone to Germany and hinted she had a German boyfriend.

 I found her.
 She said her husband was in Egypt involved with the secret rocket tests that were to create such fuss later.

 She had not had children.
 Instead she had created an independent life for herself as a buyer for a large department store.
+She had matured into a very attractive and strong-minded woman.

+Those rockets being developed in Egypt were targeted at Israel.
 In retirement, the former Mossad chief boasted on Youtube how not one of the German engineers sent to help that development made it back home alive.*

 * Years later in the book “Rise and Kill First: The Secret History of Israel’s Targeted Assassinations.”
 I discovered the following: On July 23, 1962, the Mossad operative Zvi Aharoni (who had identified Eichmann two years earlier) was on a dirt road by the farm where Mengele was believed to be hiding when he encountered a group of men — including one who looked exactly like the fugitive. ….But the head of the Mossad at the time, Isser Harel, ordered the matter dropped: On the same day, the agency had learned that Egypt was recruiting German scientists to build missiles; disposing of them was Harel’s top priority.